 What Is Polio?

-Polio, also known as Poliomyelitis is a disabling and life-threatening disease caused by the poliovirus, which spreads from person to person — most often from fecal-oral contact — as it gets into the water and food supply.
+Polio, also known as Poliomyelitis, is a disabling and life-threatening disease caused by the poliovirus, which spreads from person to person — most often from fecal-oral contact — as it gets into the water and food supply.
 It can also be spread by touch or from droplets from a sneeze or cough of an infected person.
-Polio is a highly infectious viral disease that multiplies in the intestine, from where it can invade a person’s nervous system and cause paralysis.
+The poliovirus gets into the mouth or nose and travels to the digestive and respiratory system where it then multiplies in the throat and intestines and travels to the bloodstream.
+The virus can also attack the nervous system causing paralysis.
+Polio is highly contagious and occurs more often in countries that have poor hygiene and weak systems of water and sanitation.
+There is no cure for polio; it can only be prevented through immunization, sanitation, and hygiene.
 Polio eradication worldwide can save thousands of lives each year.

 There are three wild types of poliovirus (WPV) – type 1, type 2, and type 3.